 Combatting hormone deficiency by following a nutrient-dense diet is one way to ensure the body has the material it needs to maintain healthy hormone activity.

 The following seven foods provide a bounty of beneficial nutrients that support various aspects of hormone health.
 Many of these foods can be easily acquired and incorporated into your existing diet plan.

 In addition to being delicious, avocados are rich in healthy fats and assist in nutrient absorption.
-They also contain high levels of fiber, potassium, magnesium, vitamin E, B vitamins and Folic acid.
+They also contain high levels of fiber, potassium, magnesium, vitamin E, B vitamins and folate.
 These components all play a role in regulating hormone function.
 High fiber foods such as avocados can reduce concentrations of estrogen in the blood stream.
 For those with estrogen dominance this is a positive.
 However, if your estrogen is already low it may be best avoid consuming extra fiber.

 These bulky seeds are an excellent source of selenium, which is a crucial component of thyroid hormone production.
 Inadequate levels of selenium can result in thyroid dysfunction and deficiency.
 Fortunately, brazil nuts contain abundant selenium so that just three a day is enough to reach the recommended daily dosage of 200mg.

 Selenium is also used in the formation of selenoproteins, which protect thyroid cells from oxidative damage.
 This protective quality helps reduce TPO antibodies, which is a major contributor to autoimmune thyroid dysfunction.